Catalyst Health Ventures

 Series C in 2017

-Saphena Medical, Inc. is a medical device company based in West Bridgewater, Massachusetts, founded in 2013.
-The company specializes in Endoscopic Vein Harvesting technologies, primarily focusing on the cardiovascular field.
-It offers an innovative product called Venapax, which is an all-in-one system designed to facilitate dissection and simultaneous branch ligation.
-This system emphasizes a minimal-touch experience while ensuring high specimen quality.
-Saphena Medical's device features a soft, elastomeric tip that remains closed during dissection, allowing for a smooth transition and improved access.
-This advancement positions the company's endoscopic vessel harvesting technology at a new level, providing physicians with comprehensive tools for cardiovascular procedures.
+Saphena Medical is a medical device company based in West Bridgewater, Massachusetts, founded in 2013.
+The company specializes in the cardiovascular space and has developed Endoscopic Vein Harvesting technologies.
+Its flagship product, Venapax, is an all-in-one system designed to provide dissection and simultaneous branch ligation, offering a minimal-touch experience with a focus on specimen quality.
+The device features a soft, elastomeric tip that remains closed during dissection, providing a smooth surface transition for physicians.

 Cruzar Medsystems